2500mm In Metres

 • 1 meter (m) = 1000 millimeters (mm)

-This means that one millimeter is one-thousandth of a meter.
+What this tells us is one millimeter is one-thousandth of a meter.
 To convert millimeters to meters, you simply divide the number of millimeters by 1000.

 Converting 2500mm to Meters: Step-by-Step